 - Given the diverse forms of data and volumes of data, it is critical for them to process quality data and integrate it in real-time.
 Integrating data and utilizing it accurately is the bedrock for effective and efficient decisions especially in compliance.
 Let's say for the cases like identifying and resolving breach and compliance issues in a timely manner, making appropriate decisions, and driving risk and compliance processes more effectively.
 This risk is likely to increase as they lose sensitive information and collect more data.

 How can Insurance Companies Handle these Challenges and Stay Resilient?

-End-to-end decision automation will give them an advantage of not only modeling, managing, governing, and automating these complex compliance scenarios but offers a unified approach that combines the intelligence of compliance and business expertise and stay agile as the regulatory requirements changes.
+End-to-end decision automation will give them an advantage of not only modeling, managing, governing, and automating these complex compliance scenarios but offers a unified approach that combines the intelligence of compliance and business expertise and staying agile as the regulatory requirements change.
 Risk and compliance teams can –

 - Automate and integrate new regulatory requirements and compliance checks into existing processes, systems, and channels

-- Integrate data into workflows and production systems, real-time and make it as part of decisions
+- Integrate data into workflows and production systems, in real-time and make it a part of decisions

 - Get a clear explainability and traceability of decisions‘ outcomes for the regulators and comprehend the rationale behind the decision which is very helpful in ensuring audit safety and allows for transparency for the regulators

 - Intervene during the decision making wherever they deem necessary